w314/notes/javaNotes/javaQA.md

 - `replace(char old, char new)` -This returns a new string, generated by replacing every occurrence of old with new.
 - `trim()` -Returns the string that results from removing white space characters from the beginning and ending of the current string.

-### 24-1.24 How would you access the last value in an array if you do not know the size of the array?
+### 24 last array element How would you access the last value in an array if you do not know the size of the array?

-### 25-1.25 What steps would you take to debug your program if it crashed with an error message in the console?
+### 25 debug crash What steps would you take to debug your program if it crashed with an error message in the console?

-### 26-1.26 What steps would you take to debug your program if runs, but gives you the wrong results?
+### 26 debug wrong result What steps would you take to debug your program if runs, but gives you the wrong results?

-### 27-1.27 How would you describe the compilation process for Java?
+### 27 compilation process How would you describe the compilation process for Java?

 - 2 steps
   - compiler creates machine independent `bytecode`
   - `JVM` creates machine code

-### 28-1.28 Give me an example of why you would need to create a method other than the main method.
+### 28 why methods Give me an example of why you would need to create a method other than the main method.

 Calculate triangle area.

-### 29-1.29 Can you describe some of the basic entities of a Java program?
+### 29 entities of Java Can you describe some of the basic entities of a Java program?

 - classes
 - variables